logout128/lionwiki-blog/README.md

 it necessary.

 ## index.php
-Just two minor changes from the original:
+Just three minor changes from the original:

 - If anyone tries to visit page microsoft-Dz, he gets 404 and is redirected elsewhere (to wikipedia by default).
 This string in URL triggers malware